 What is an Egg Salad?

 Usually the words salad will make you think of leafy greens and salad dressing but you won’t find any of that in egg salad recipes.
 Egg salad is a recipe that is made primarily of chopped hard-boiled mixed with mustard and mayonnaise alongside some spices and herbs.
-You might find it often as a filling for egg sandwiches or eaten on its own.
+You might find it often as a filling for egg sandwiches (see my 15 Healthy Summer Sandwiches for some examples!) or eaten on its own.

 How to Make Egg Salad

 - Eggs — I use free range large eggs and have extra omega-3.
 Free range eggs are said to contain more vitamin D as well as less cholesterol.
 You are more than welcome to use whatever eggs you have, including farm fresh eggs.

 - Red onion — Make sure they are finely diced so they blend seamlessly into your egg salad.

 - Homemade mayonnaise — I use my homemade mayo for this easy egg salad recipe.
 It only takes a minute to make but you’re welcome to use store-bought if you don’t want to make your own.
 I made my homemade mayo with extra light olive oil as regular olive oil will taste too strong.
 You can also make the mayo with avocado oil!

 - Yellow mustard — To keep this whole30 friendly, I use yellow mustard.
 If you’re not keeping whole30, you can use Dijon mustard as well.